 We know the reign of Flash is over and global companies today are set to convert their Flash-based courses to the HTML format.
 Discontinuation of Flash post 2020 and the proliferation of mobile phones makes Flash to HTML5 conversion the need of the hour.
-There are two ways of going about this conversion process.
-You can either convert courses using pure HTML coding or use rapid authoring tools that give HTML5 output.
+There are two ways of going about converting Flash to HTML5.
+You can either convert courses using pure HTML coding or go about converting Flash to HTML5 using authoring tools that give HTML5 output.

 - Make courses multi-device and multi-browser compatible